 There are two programs available for specifying inductors -- one for air-core coils and the other for toroid-wound inductors.
 Each one is an independent, stand-alone, executable Microsoft Windows program.
 No installation is required.
 Just download and run.
-I have used these programs on several different computers running a variety of operating systems including Windows XP, 2000, and 98 with no problems.
+I have used these programs on several different computers running a variety of operating systems including Windows 7, XP and 2000 with no problems.

 To keep things manageable, this software only handles coils whose diameter-to-length ratio is between one-tenth and ten.
 This gives a 100:1 range for diameter/length and should cover just about any air-core inductors hand-wound by homebrew builders.
 Sifting through engineering handbooks of various ages and descriptions.
 I was surprised to find that there is no single formula that covers solenoidal cylindrical air-core inductors over this range.
 The most common equation for inductance is:

 L = n²∗d²/(18d + 40h) where: L = inductance in microhenries n = number of turns d = mean diameter in inches h = height of winding in inches

 This is known as the Wheeler formula.
 You can find it in many handbooks, including most editions of the ARRL Handbook for Radio Communications.
 This formula is accurate to about 1%, but is limited to coils with a diameter/height ratio of less than about 0.8 (long, skinny coils).

 For shorter and fatter coils (i.e., where diameter/height is more than 0.8), there is no analytical formula that I could find for the inductance.
 Most handbooks use an alternative approach for these inductors that references graphs or tables of numbers.
 The computer program I'm describing here includes this data and is suitable for inductors where the diameter is up to ten times the height of the winding.